 While not the biggest island in Denmark, Zealand is the center of business, commercial, and tourist activity.
 Copenhagen is located here and the large international airport and Øresund Bridge are busy links to Sweden and the rest of the world.

 Copenhagen is largely a tourist dream city: A lovely, walkable modern city that cherishes its history and culture.
 It is a beautiful place with good food and lots to see and do – but, like all of Denmark, it is expensive!

-Copenhagen is a very walkable city – all one really needs to get around is a good map.
-There is a good interactive Copenhagen map on the web, along with maps of the Greater Copenhagen area and the city proper.
+Copenhagen is also a very walkable city – all one really needs to get around is a good map.
+You can find an interactive Copenhagen map on the web, along with maps of the Greater Copenhagen area and the city proper.
 It is also a city famous for the number of people who bike.
 While I saw bikes everywhere, biking here looked terrifying to me, as the rules were unclear and the bike traffic fast and often unrelenting.

 Churches and other architecture

 Copenhagen has a lot of churches, some of which are regularly open for tourists and some of which have been repurposed for other uses.
 Those that allow you to enter the bell tower provide lovely views of the city.

 Copenhagen has an amazing mix of very historical and very modern architecture — often side-by-side.
 Some of the most striking structures (of all eras) can be seen via a water bus tour, but interesting architecture of all types is located throughout the city.

 There are quite a number of museums I didn’t get to on my 2011 trip, including the Louisiana Museum of Modern Art, the Danish Resistance Museum, the Karen Blixen home and museum, the Museum of Danish Design, and the David Collection of Islamic Art.